SinisterBlade23/kinova_ws/README.md

 3. **`imu_bridge`** reads live orientation from the ESP32 over serial and publishes `PoseStamped` messages (fixed reference position, live orientation) directly to the controller's `target_frame` topic.
 4. The arm continuously tracks the probe's orientation in real time, visualized in RViz.

-Only one of `joint_position_controller` / `cartesian_motion_controller` can be active at a time, since both claim the same joint command interfaces — switching is done via `ros2 control switch_controllers`.
+Only one of `joint_position_controller` / `cartesian_motion_controller` can be active at a time, since both claim the same joint command interfaces — switching is done via `ros2 control switch_controllers` and initially set in launch.

 ### Safety / limits
 - Per-joint velocity limits enforced via `enforce_command_limits: true` combined with `velocity` limits set in the URDF